Like any small business, running an accounting practice can be challenging work.

 3. Use the opportunity to build relationships

-You might need to do this to gather new data, or at least check to ensure the old data is still correct and relevant, but it’s also a chance to ensure the client is aware of the range of services you offer.
+You might need to do this to gather new data, or at least check to ensure the old data is still correct and relevant.
+But it’s also a chance to ensure the client is aware of the range of services you offer.

 And as for telling them you’re upgrading to new and improved technology, well, that’s simply good PR.

-Your clients will see better service and there’s never been an accountancy practice that’s gone out of business because it provided the services that its clients needed.
+And there’s never been an accountancy practice that’s gone out of business because it improved the services that its clients required.

 Editor’s note: This article was first published in October 2018 and has been updated for relevance.

 Accountancy with the human touch: 5 highlights from Accountex 2022